dromotherm/documentation/pages/themis/Note_Install_themis_on_stretch_fromEmonPIimg30Oct18.md

 permalink: Themis_OEMSDimg_30_10_2018.html
 ---

+Note : this is deprecated but the idea is not so bad : it permits to create a Themis image with very little effort

-Note : this is deprecated but things at the bottom (phpredisadmin, phpadmin) can be usefull for development
+things at the bottom (phpredisadmin, phpadmin) can be usefull for development

 [Emoncms on Raspberry Pi - Raspbian Stretch](https://github.com/emoncms/emoncms/blob/master/docs/RaspberryPi/readme.md)